Chamblen12/DataViz_Final_Proj/updates.md

 ##April 6th Beginning of Class
 Got a static plot of parallel coordinate plot but didn't love the way it looked.
 Tried to create a new data set that would plot ALL rounds by any player who has won the tournament but struggled.
 Need to create new variable called has won.
 Then a user could highlight a winners color to see better.

+## April 6th end of class
+Worked on creating a variable has won to try and plot all rounds played by winners.
+Got Reprex to work but still problems apllying it.